 Q: My child is only 3 years old, and his glasses frames are so small that I can't seem to find any kind of clip-on or other shade that would fit over them.
 I bought him a pair of Flexon eyeglasses costing about $300.
 The only shades they have are custom-made and cost about $150.
 I am trying to avoid this expense.

-A: If you don't want to have a sun clip specially made to fit your child's small frames, you might consider Transitions (photochromic) lenses.
-These lenses darken automatically in sunlight.
-I think Transitions lenses are a great option for kids, because they are always there when needed whereas, sun clips can be lost or broken.
+A: An excellent alternative to clip-on sunglasses is photochromic lenses, which are clear indoors and darken automatically in sunlight.
+I think photochromic lenses are a great option for kids, because they are always there when needed — whereas, sun clips can be lost or broken.

 Polycarbonate lenses provide 100 percent UV protection as part of their makeup, so your son will be safe wearing them.
-And polycarbonate Transitions lenses darken automatically in the sun to improve comfort.
-Dr. Dubow
+And polycarbonate photochromic lenses darken automatically in the sun to improve comfort and clarity outdoors. — Dr. Dubow